Enhancements in EasyBuild v5.0¶

 usually the case for licensed software without public sources.

-We've updated the testsuite for our easybuild-easyconfigs
+We've updated the testsuite for our easybuild-easyconfigs repository to

 require that all its easyconfigs must specify the download instructions